Community Conduct History

 - Coordinate one substance-free program with a fraternity or sorority from another council each academic year (Greek Week and Homecoming events do not qualify)

-- Coordinate one substance-free event or program each academic year with either a non-Greek student organization or a university office/department
+- Coordinate one substance-free event or program each academic year with either a university office/department or another student organization that is not a fraternity or sorority.

 Track 5: Chapter Conduct